 If you’re feeling adventurous, you can even let them hold some of the bugs that you find (if they’re not harmful).
 Just make sure to put the bugs back where you found them when you’re done.

-If you have a toddler who really loves bugs, consider bringing a plastic magnifying glass so they can really examine the bugs closer.
+If you have a toddler who really loves bugs, consider bringing a magnifying glass so they can really examine the bugs closer.

 9. Make and Float Stick Boats